QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 a Network Digital Twin into network management together with AI, it allows network management activities to dynamically adapt to customer needs, network changes, automatically assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
-An environment that operates to meet these types of requirements is said to have service oriented AI for network operations.
+An environment that operates to meet these types of requirements is said to have service-oriented AI for network operations.

-Service oriented AI for Network Operations provide the following types of service to applications by coordinating the components that operate and manage the network:
+Service-oriented AI for network operations provide the following capabilities to applications by coordinating the components that operate and manage the network:

 * Service intent and service assurance work together to ensure that the